 Under Proposition 1 - Round 1 Implementation Grant's Draft Proposal Solicitation Package (released October 2018), CEQA and permitting required to begin construction must be completed within six months of final award, with exceptions for DACs and tribes.
-Although the exception does support areas that are 100% DAC or tribal projects, it continues to be a significant barrier for projects that contain DACs but are not considered 100% DAC.
+Although the exception does support areas that are 100% DAC or tribal projects, it continues to be a significant barrier for projects that contain DACs but are not considered 100% DAC.2

-Although we have included and considered URCs as DACs within this Water Needs Assessment, they are not eligible for DAC funding under the Proposition 1 guidelines.
+Although URCs have been included and considered as DACs within this Water Needs Assessment, they are not eligible for DAC funding, local cost share waivers, CEQA 12-month eligibility requirement exemption, and advanced payment under the Proposition 1 guidelines.
 There is some concern that URCs have been recognized as requiring special consideration only to not provide the accommodations such consideration warrants.
-The ability to access funding is a strong motivator for initial interest and participation in the IRWM programs, and URCs may not feel encouraged to step into a new program that puts them at the same level are larger organizations that may have more experience or capacity to compete for funding.
+The ability to access funding is a strong motivator for initial interest and participation in the IRWM programs, and URCs may not feel encouraged to step into a new program that puts them at the same level as larger organizations that may have more experience or capacity to compete for funding.
+This is a lost opportunity for DWR to support smaller-scale projects benefitting URCs.